jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (a) the inspector has boarded the ship under—
     (i) the Agreement; or
-    (ii) boarding and inspection procedures established as provided in Article 21.2 of the Agreement; and (b) the chief executive receives a report from the inspector stating that there is evidence that the ship has taken or transported fish, aquatic life, or seaweed in contravention of international conservation and management measures.
+    (ii) boarding and inspection procedures established as provided in Article 21.2 of the Agreement; and (b) the chief executive receives a report from the inspector stating that there is evidence that the ship has taken or transported fish, aquatic life, or seaweed in contravention of international conservation and management measures that have been adopted by a notified global, regional, or subregional fisheries organisation or arrangement.
 (2) If the chief executive authorises the foreign high seas inspector to investigate under Article 21.6(b) of the Fish Stocks Agreement,—
   (a) the foreign high seas inspector has the powers of a fishery officer in relation to the ship; and (b) the chief executive must advise the master of the ship as soon as practicable.
 (3) For the purposes of any proceedings for an offence under this Part, evidence obtained by a foreign high seas inspector in the exercise of powers under this section is admissible as if the evidence were obtained by a fishery officer.

-### 113Y Chief executive may withdraw authorisation to fish under high seas fishing permit
+### 113Y Chief executive may withdraw authorisation to fish under international fishing permit
 (1) This section applies where the chief executive receives a report from a foreign high seas inspector that a person on a ship is—
   (a) failing to comply with section 113W; or
   (b) failing to co-operate with or obstructing the foreign high seas inspector in the exercise of his or her powers under—
     (i) the Fish Stocks Agreement; or
     (ii) boarding and inspection procedures established as provided in Article 21.2 of the Agreement.
-(2) The chief executive may, by notice to the master of the ship (which notice may be given orally or by any form of electronic communication), suspend the high seas fishing permit under which the ship is taking or transporting fish.
+(2) The chief executive may, by notice to the master of the ship (which notice may be given orally or by any form of electronic communication), suspend the international fishing permit under which the ship is taking or transporting fish.

 **Administrative penalties**

-### 113Z Administrative penalties for high seas fisheries offences
+### 113Z Administrative penalties for offences outside New Zealand fisheries waters
 (1) This section—
   (a) applies in respect of an offence against this Part that carries a penalty of a fine not exceeding $250,000; but (b) does not apply in respect of an alleged offence if a charging document has been filed in respect of the alleged offence.
 (2) The chief executive may cause notice in writing, in the approved form, to be served on a person if the chief executive has reasonable cause to believe that—
+  (a) an offence to which this section applies may have been committed by that person; and (b) either of the following applies:
+    (i) if the alleged offence is an offence against section 113J(2) (contravening a condition of an international fishing permit), it is not a serious offence:
-  (a) an offence to which this section applies may have been committed by that person; and (b) having regard to all the circumstances relating to the alleged offence, it is minor; and (c) having regard to the previous conduct of the vessel and of that person, it would be appropriate to impose a penalty under this section.
+    (ii) in any other case, the alleged offence is minor; and (c) having regard to the previous conduct of the vessel and of that person, it would be appropriate to impose a penalty under this section.
+(2A) In considering whether there is reasonable cause to believe that an alleged offence against section 113J(2) is not a serious offence, the chief executive must have regard to—
+  (a) the degree of culpability of the person; and
+  (b) the harm that was or may be done to the environment as a result of the alleged offence; and (c) the value of the fish, aquatic life, or seaweed taken in connection with the alleged offence; and (d) the extent to which the alleged offence contravened the condition; and (e) the extent to which the alleged offence was repeated; and (f) any other matter the chief executive considers relevant.
 (3) A notice given under subsection (2) must—
   (a) contain—
     (i) the date and nature of the alleged offence; and